lethalazo/cpp-lyndon/README.md

 # cpp-lyndon
-A not so efficient lyndon word identifier implemented in C++
+A lyndon word identifier implemented in C++